1. Introduction to the Profession of Psychology (2 units)

 Although dissertations can be submitted with the Graduate Division before successful completion of the internship, the doctoral degree cannot be awarded until after the successful completion of the internship.
 Doctoral degrees are conferred twice a year, in December and May.
 Deadline dates appear in the Schedule of Classes.

 Note: There are special instructions for submitting the dissertation prior to or during the internship year.
-Johanna can advise students about the appropriate procedures.
-An electronic copy of your dissertation must be forwarded to Johanna as soon as it is submitted to Graduate Division.
+The clinical science program administrator can advise students about the appropriate procedures.
+An electronic copy of your dissertation must be forwarded to the academic program coordinator as soon as it is submitted to Graduate Division.

 7. Year-Long Clinical Internship